tdwyer/pretty-good-wallet/README.md

     pgw revert 9163494:google.com/1/p

-Finding things is also easy.
-Provided you have some idea of what your looking for.
+Finding things is also easy, provided you have some idea of what your looking for.
 This find function is compatible with egrep regex syntax.
-Make sure to use single quotes around a regex though.
+Make sure to use single quotes around a regex.

     pgw find
     pgw find goo
     pgw find google.com
     pgw find '^g'
+    pgw find '\\.net'

 You only need these command in fringe cases, because every time you make a change Pretty Good Wallet (pgw) will git-add,git-pull,git-commit,git-push.
-However, if you made a change while your computer could not contact the remote repository you should manually update the wallet.
+However, if you made a change while your computer could not contact to the remote repository you should manually update the wallet.

     pgw update

 Maybe somehow some junk is in your wallet.
-This should not happen, because Pretty Good Wallet (pgw) should have caught the error and cleaned up itself.
+This should not happen, because Pretty Good Wallet (pgw) should have caught the error and cleaned itself up.
 However, if it dose happen, you can just run the clean manually.

     pgw clean